charmbracelet/bubbletea/tutorials/commands/README.md

     type errMsg error
 ```

 And notice that we've defined two new `Msg` types.
-They can be any type, even a
+They can be any type, even
-struct.
+an empty struct.
 We'll come back to them later later in our update function.
 First, let's write our initialization function.

 ## The Initialization Function

-The initilization function is incredibly simple.
-We return an empty model and
+The initilization function is very simple.
+We return an empty model and the
-fire off the `Cmd` we made earlier.
+the `Cmd` we made earlier.
+Note that we don't call the function; the Bubble Tea
+runtime will do that when the time is right.

 ```go
     func initialize() (tea.Model, tea.Cmd) {